 Speaking of interest, be wary of any 0% promotional offers, particularly for large purchases.
 Unlike a 0% APR you’ll find on some regular credit cards, store cards operate on deferred interest.
 If you don’t pay off the balance by the end of the promotional period, you’ll be charged all the interest accrued on the original purchase price.

-Those are the most obvious differences between a store card and a credit card.
-But there are others.
-For example, store cards have higher regular APRs than general-purpose credit cards, on average.
+Regular interest: Store cards have higher regular APRs than general-purpose credit cards, on average.
 If you carry a balance, the store card’s higher APR may cancel out any discounts or rewards earned on store purchases.

-In addition, store cards with “0% intro APRs” typically use deferred interest.
+Deferred interest: Store cards with "0% intro APRs" typically use deferred interest.
 This means if you don’t pay the entire balance before the introductory period ends, you’ll be charged interest all the way back to the original purchase balance.
 Regular credit cards with 0% APRs only charge interest on any unpaid balance remaining after the promotion ends.

 Ultimately, the differences between store cards and credit cards favor credit cards, and for good reason.
 Store cards can help people with fair credit improve their score, while helping anyone eligible for approval save money on purchases at popular stores.
 But their use is limited.
 Traditional credit cards are better if you plan to use the card for everyday spending.
 You’ll reap a lot more value because you can use the card at far more places.
 The same is true for co-branded cards affiliated with a particular store, though their rewards for purchases unrelated to that store usually are not as good.